wp-plugins/content-aware-sidebars/readme.txt

 You can have one group with the conditions "All posts containing tag X" and another group with "All pages written by author Y".
 The sidebar will then be displayed with all posts containing tag X **or** all pages authored by Y.
 The conditions "All posts containing tag X and written by author Y" in one group are possible as well.

 The downside to this is that, currently, Content Aware Sidebars does not validate that the content you add to a group actually is associated.
 Creating a group with the conditions "All posts and Search Results" is possible, but it will never be satisfied because the types of content (post type and static page) are incompatible.

-An empty condition group will cause the sidebar to be displayed with all content.
+Instead, these conditions should have their own group.

 Also note the exposure setting as it determines whether the selected content apply to archives, singulars or both.

 = All content items are not listed in the sidebar editor? =

 As of version 2.0, several types of content have pagination in the sidebar editor.
-Items can also by found with a search function.
+Items can also be found with a search function.

 For post types, only public, private and scheduled items are displayed.